AnastasiaPanysh/Express-MongooseDriver/README.md

 3. To start the server: nodemon index

 ## Contributing
-If you'd like to contribute to the project, feel free to submit a pull request.
-Contributions are always welcome!
+If you find a bug or have an idea for a new feature, please submit an issue or create a pull request.